raspberrypilearning/spinning-flower-wheel/worksheet.md

     import explorerhat
     ```

-1. Underneath that, import the `time` library in the same way so that you can add time delays to your program:
+1. Underneath that, import the sleep function from the `time` library so that you can add time delays to your program:

     ```python
     from time import sleep